TWB0109/sway/README.md

 # Usage/Installation

-To install this configuration, the main tool is GNU Stow, please make sure it's installed and look up the name of the package in your distribution of choice
+To install this configuration, the main tool we'll use is GNU Stow, please make sure it's installed and look up the name of the package in your distribution of choice